 - The new station in Vienna was completed on schedule without any drastic cost overruns.
 Stuttgart 21 is more than thirteen years behind schedule, and has already cost many times more than its original budget.

-The train I took to Vienna was a direct InterCityExpress (ICE) from Frankfurt by way of Würzburg, Nürnberg, Regensburg, Passau, Wels, Linz and St. Polten.
-Currently (as of 2021) there are five of these direct trains per day in each direction.
+The train I took to Vienna was a direct InterCityExpress (ICE) from Frankfurt-South by way of Würzburg, Nürnberg, Regensburg, Passau, Wels, Linz and St. Polten.
+Currently (as of 2022) there are six of these direct trains per day in each direction.

 These trains take about seven hours to cover the distance of just over 600 km.
 This is not fast, by European standards, because the route consists mainly of conventional tracks, not high-speed tracks like those from Frankfurt to Cologne or Paris.
 But the trains are comfortable and they do have restaurant cars, so I am always happy to travel this way.